Dockerizing/dockerizing-bootstrap/README.md

 PyYAML==3.11

 To use pip to ensure up-to-date versions of the requirements installed, invoke

     pip install -Ur requirements.txt

+[pyenv](https://github.com/yyuu/pyenv) can be useful to be able to obtain a more recent Python version not provisioned by your package manager on *nix.
+It also helps to circumvent interferences by providing an easy possibilty to set up an isolated `virtualenv` for the use of `dld.py`.
+(The [pyenv installer](https://github.com/yyuu/pyenv-installer) is an easy way to set pyenv up.)

 ## notes for developers